kcrary/istari/docs/terms.md

 - A marker (`__`) is not a valid term in the logic.
 It is a placeholder used by some tactics (*e.g.,* `so`).

-- The grammar also allows *long markers*, where additional text is placed between the underscores.
-Currently no tactics use this form.

 - One can bind additional de Bruijn positions using the syntax `additional OIdents .
 Term`.
 For example, `additional x y . y` resolves to index 0; and if `z` resolves to index 3, then